mpdf/mpdf.github.io/css-stylesheets/named-colours.md

 The table below provides a list of the named colours supported by mPDF when used in CSS contexts.
 The list is precisely the same as the <a href="http://www.w3.org/TR/SVG/types.html#ColorKeywords">SVG 1.0 color keyword names</a>.
 The two color swatches on the left illustrate setting the background color of a table cell in two ways: The first column uses the named color value, and the second column uses the respective numeric color value.
+The third column lists the decimal numbers for `rgb(255,255,255)` notation.

 <table class="table">
     <thead>